wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-minesweeper.markdown

 of physical memory in the application's address space, incurring less than 1% of memory overhead.
 During the scan, MineSweeper treats every 8-byte aligned value as a pointer, and sets the corresponding bit in the bitmap by shifting the value right and using the result as an index into the bitmap.
+Then, for every pointer in the quarantine list, MineSweeper tests whether the bit that corresponds to the pointer is set.
+If true, the pointer is not deallocated as there can be potentially a live reference to the object.
+Otherwise, the pointer value is freed.

+The scan is triggered by the application thread when the amount of memory in the quarantine list exceeds a certain threshold (15% of total heap size as suggested by the paper).
+The scanning process can proceed with the application in parallel and access an inconsistent process address space.
+The paper noted that although this approach may miss some live references if the reference is copied around in the memory during the scan, the possibility of it actually happening is still low and will unlikely to be a major problem.